-Juan Lázaro Gutiérrez Momblas is one of the Cuban artists we met by chance one afternoon wandering along the interesting streets of Havana.
-In Havana, it doesn’t matter if you lose your way because you will always find your destination in the end and then find your way back home again.
+Juan Lázaro Gutiérrez Momblas is one of the Cuban artists we met by chance one afternoon wandering through the ever-interesting streets of Havana.
+In Havana, it doesn’t matter if you lose your way because you will always find your destination in the end.
 And while lost, you’ll find yourself surrounded by the constant rhythm of the city.
 This the thing to love about Havana.
 There is always something new to discover in the city.
 Getting lost is one of the best ways.

-Juan Lázaro’s studio shares his studio which is a front room of a house with a couple of other artists.
-Young artists in Cuba survive in the capital city by getting together and renting space during the day time.
-The owner of the house is able to make some money from the transaction; everybody’s happy.
-They rent out their front room during the day to artists who share the rent among the group.
-The owners earn a little income, the artists have a place to create and to sell their work outside of their family home.
+Juan Lázaro’s studio is the front room of a house he shares with a couple of other artists.
+Young artists in Cuba survive in the Capital by getting together and renting space during the day time.
+The owner of the house is able to make some extra money from the transaction.
+The artists have a space to both create and sell their work outside of the confines of the family home.
+Everybody’s happy.

-The walls of the studio are adorned with the works of Juan Lázaro Gutiérrez and the works of other artists who share the space.
+The walls of the studio are crowded with the works of Lázaro alongside the works of other artists who share the same space.
 When I entered Juan Lázaro’s studio, he was busy standing at an easel sketching out the beginnings of another of his works.
 A couple of his friends sat around.
-Music, always present in Havana, was playing on a CD player in the background.
+Music, always present in Havana, blared from a CD player in the background.

 When asked about his art and what he is trying to express, he said that his work as the manifestation of unspoken things.